Our Mission

 Carrie Bohannon (She/Her) - Digital Creation & Project Manager

 Carrie grew up in Maryland before attending the University of Oregon.
 She is currently a fourth-year student studying Planning, Public Policy, and Management with minors in Disability Studies and Landscape Architecture.
-She is interested in learning about transportation and long-range planning.
-Overall, Carrie is looking forward to learning more about Oregon during her degree and being able to hike around the PNW!
+Her planning interests revolve around transportation and long-range planning.
+Overall, Carrie loves exploring Oregon and hiking around the PNW!

 Cat Colson (She/They) - Community Liason